KariMaa-MahMoud/printf/README.md

-Write a function that produces output according to a format.
+Write or build a function that produces output according to a format.

 Prototype: int _printf(const char *format, ...);
 Returns: the number of characters printed (excluding the null byte used to end output to strings)